CR2004/Churn-Guardian-AI/README.md

 2. **List-Based Sending**:
    - Campaigns send to entire lists rather than individual recipients
    - Workaround: manually choose the recipients
-   - Not ideal for production use at scale

 3. **Basic Product Data**:
    - Currently only tracks product view events